Climb the Volcanoes of Ecuador With Alpine Ascents

 This trilogy of climbs is unique.
 Cayambe has the special distinction of being the highest and coldest point on the Equator.
 This volcano is the only place on earth where the latitude and the temperature are both zero degrees.
 Cotopaxi is the world’s highest active volcano, and the most popular climb in Ecuador.
 Chimborazo, the giant of Ecuador, is the farthest point from the center of the Earth.

 Our low climber-to-guide ratio translates into higher summit success than many other operators in the region.
-We guide 1:1 on Chimborazo, offering the greatest flexibility and safety for climbers of varying skill level, and 2:1 on Cayambe and Cotopaxi.
+We guide 1:1 on Chimborazo, offering the greatest flexibility and wellbeing for climbers of varying skill level, and 2:1 on Cayambe and Cotopaxi.
 Our gradual acclimatization itinerary gives climbers ample time to physiologically adjust to high altitude, also contributing to high summit rates.

 In addition to our time climbing, this trip spends time in Quito enjoying the cultural heritage and night life of the capital city; two nights in Papallacta, a beautiful private hot springs and spa; and five nights in various beautiful mountain lodges in the highlands.
 The ability to rest in comfort between our climbs and enjoy Ecuadorian hospitality throughout the trip makes Ecuador one of the most enjoyable places in the world to climb.